RockitBootcamp/Student-Resources/JavaScript/07 Object Literals II/README.md

 person.getName();           // Outputs: Dave
 ```

-We have two lines of code that will ultimatly output "Dave".
+We have two lines of code that will ultimately output "Dave".
 The first should be review.
 If we want to access the `name` property, we can access it by mentioning the object name first, then a dot, then the property.
 So far so good?
 If not, go back and review how basic object literals work from the previous lecture.

 Now look at the last line of code: `person.getName()`.
 This line calls our method.
 Inside the method (which is inside our object), notice that we don't access the object's name by typing `person.name`.
 Instead we type `this.name`.
 The term `this` is used inside the object to refer to the object.
 But outside the object we have to use the object's name, which is "person"